 All of these common answers are wrong.
 Worse, they are wrong on their technical merits.
 They are a result of enthusiastically saying what you know, instead of solving the problem.

-What the customer needs from a technical approach is to determine which offering is the best alternative.
+What the customer needs from a technical approach is to determine which offering is their best alternative.
 Some or all of the above common answers play a role in this.
 But the real focus for a technical approach should be on what the customer will get as a result of what is being offered.
 They need to see that what they get will fulfill their goals.
+They need to see why it is their best alternative.
+Often the explanation of why you do things matters more to the customer than what you will do or the procedures you will follow.

-Once they get that, then how the work will be done becomes part of how they assess your ability to actually deliver what you’ve said they will get.
+Once the customer sees what they will get, then how the work will be done becomes part of how they assess whether you can deliver as promised.
 All the technical details are part of establishing your credibility, but that comes after you’ve demonstrated that the technical details deliver what they want.

 For the customer, the offering fulfills a purpose.
 One that they’ve put a considerable amount of effort into pursuing.
 The goal of a technical approach is to demonstrate fulfilling that customer’s goal better than any alternative.
 The goal is not to explain how you would do things.
 The difference is subtle, but it matters.
 A lot.